arunbaby0/arunbaby.com/_ai_agents/0058-ethical-ai-agents-and-safety.md

 ## 8. Failure Modes in AI Safety

-1.  **Obfuscation**: A malicious prompt encodes a password as base64 or rot13.
+1. **Obfuscation**: A malicious prompt encodes a password as base64.
 A simple RegEx filter will miss it.
-    *   *Mitigation*: Use a **Decoder Layer** in the guardrail that "Normalizes" the text before scanning.
+  * *Mitigation*: Use a **Decoder Layer** in the guardrail.
-2.  **Guardrail Fatigue**: If a guardrail is too strict, the agent becomes useless (the "I'm sorry, I can't do that" problem).
+2. **Guardrail Fatigue**: If a guardrail is too strict, the agent becomes useless.
 3. **Action Confusion**: The agent accidentally combines two safe actions into one unsafe action.

 ---

 ## 9. Real-World Case Study: The "Knight Capital" Lesson for Agents

-In 2012, a bug in an automated trading system caused Knight Capital to lose $440M in 45 minutes.
+In 2012, a bug in an automated trading system caused Knight Capital to lose 440M in 45 minutes.
-- **The Agentic Parallel**: An AI agent with access to a corporate credit card could theoretically perform thousands of "Small but Legal" transactions that drain an account before a human notices.
 - **The Defense**: **Circuit Breakers**.
-If an agent's cumulative spend in 60 minutes exceeds $X$, the entire state machine crashes and requires a manual "Human Re-boot."
+If an agent's cumulative spend exceeds a threshold, the entire state machine crashes and requires a manual "Human Re-boot."

 ---

 ## 10. Key Takeaways

 1. **Safety is an Architecture**: It is not a prompt.
-It is a combination of models, code (DSA Link), and sandboxes.
+It is a combination of models, code, and sandboxes.
-2.  **RegEx is a Security Tool**: (The DSA Link) Patterns are the fastest way to enforce "Hard No" rules.
+2. **RegEx is a Security Tool**: Patterns are the fastest way to enforce "Hard No" rules.
-3.  **Human-in-the-loop is not a failure**: For high-stakes actions, a human confirmation is a feature, not a bug.
+3. **Human-in-the-loop is not a failure**: For high-stakes actions, a human confirmation is a feature.
-4.  **Governance is Scale**: (The ML Link) You cannot deploy an agent to millions of users if you haven't solved for **PII and Bias**.
+4. **Governance is Scale**: You cannot deploy an agent to millions of users if you haven't solved for **PII and Bias**.

 ---